|

 He and Edward Gatehouse, above, were cousins, and he had an only son,

-Harry (pictured left, with his Aunt Grace), who laid a wreath at the Town Memorial when it was unveiled in
+Harry (pictured right, with his Aunt Grace), who laid a wreath at the Town Memorial when it was unveiled in

 1924.
 William's Aunt Nell also laid a wreath; "to my dear nephew".